 Fragrance Composition:

 So what does it smell like?
-It is classified as a fruity aromatic chypre fragrance for women with a sweet woodsy base. made up of 52 individual essences.
+It is classified as a fruity aromatic chypre fragrance for women.
+It begins on a high key but subdues to a soft, sweet, woodsy base.
+Bright and spirited, Canasta was made up of 52 individual essences.

-• Middle notes: herbs, labdanum, heliotrope, tuberose, cherry liqueur and plum
+• Middle notes: lavender, geranium, coriander, jasmine, rose, ylang ylang, labdanum, heliotrope, tuberose, carnation, nutmeg, cherry liqueur and plum

-• Base notes: sandalwood, suede, oakmoss, patchouli, vanilla, vetiver, amber
+• Base notes: musk, castoreum, tonka bean, cedar, opoponax, benzoin, sandalwood, suede, oakmoss, patchouli, vanilla, vetiver, ambergris

 Femme, 1950: